What Happens If You Don't Pay Car Insurance

 blueCheck icon

 Your policy doesn't end the day a payment is late.
-State law requires advance written notice before cancellation, and most grace periods are 10 to 20 days.
+Most grace periods are 10 to 20 days.
 Pay within that window and your coverage continues with no lapse on your record.

 blueCheck icon

-A lapse of 30 days or less raises your car insurance rate by an average of 8%.
-A lapse longer than 30 days pushes that increase to 35%, based on MoneyGeek's analysis of rate data from Allstate, State Farm and USAA.
-The longer the gap, the more expensive your next policy will be.
+A lapse of 30 days or less raises your rate by an average of 8%.
+A lapse longer than 30 days pushes that to 35%, based on MoneyGeek's analysis of Allstate, State Farm and USAA data.

 blueCheck icon

-Drivers with a financed vehicle carry additional risk.
-Lenders can add force-placed insurance to your loan balance at up to four times the cost of standard coverage, and some loan agreements permit repossession after even a one-day lapse.
+Drivers with a financed vehicle face additional risk.
+Lenders can add force-placed insurance at up to four times the cost of standard coverage, and some loan agreements permit repossession after a one-day lapse.

 What Happens Immediately After You Miss a Payment